 While more men are embracing cosmetic surgery and the stigma has lessened, there is still a fear of unnatural results.
 Professionals in the corporate space have no desire to come out looking like a Hollywood movie star who went a little too far.
 Instead, they want to maintain their natural appearance, just enhance it with a nip and tuck.

-This is where we see a boom in men taking advantage of the more minor, less invasive procedures like Botox and fillers to smooth away the stress lines and aging wrinkles.
+This is where we see a boom in men taking advantage of the more minor, less invasive procedures like Anti Wrinkle Injections and fillers to smooth away the stress lines and aging wrinkles.
 The advances in cosmetic treatments and technology has resulted in reduced recovery time and more natural results which is a big plus for men.

 Both the young and the aging get involved